What is Google Analytics?

 The platform might seem a little intimidating at first for a new user.
 Don’t get discouraged, you just need to know what to look for.

 In this blog, I’ll show you 8 crucial reports and metrics attached to them that you need to focus on in the Real Estate business.

-This report answers the most crucial question for your business: How people find your website online?
+This report answers the most crucial question for your business: How do people find your website online?

 On the left you can see how to get this report view, within the report there are 3 metrics you need to focus on: